-It’s always a great feeling when you open the door to a hotel room and are blown away by what’s on the other side.
-This was the case for me when I caught a glimpse of the incredible view of London’s city skyline from my room at Motel One, London.
+It’s always a great when you open the door to a hotel room and are impressed by what’s on the other side.
+This was the case for me when I caught a glimpse of the view of London’s city skyline from my room at Motel One, London.
 In a city where accommodation is notoriously extortionate, it’s pretty fantastic that you can get such an impressive room for much less than you might expect.
-It doesn’t stop at London, Motel One’s European hotel brand has properties across the continent.

 Motel One is located in central London in Tower Hill, literally a two minute walk away from Aldgate underground station.
 It’s located within close proximity to the Tower of London and other major attractions.